NREL/tyche/docs/cheat-sheet.rst

 3. How to develop input datasets for a decision context;
 4. How to develop technology models for a decision context.

-An example technology model is developed in the :ref:`sec-techmodelexample` section, and an example of using Tyche for decision support analysis is provided in the :ref:`sec-analysisexample` section.
-For additional details on the mathematical approach behind Tyche, see the :ref:`sec-approach` section.

 What does Tyche do?
 ~~~~~~~~~~~~~~~~~~~